neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 gmcr_ps['green_area_sq_m_pp'] = gmcr_ps['green_area_sq_m']/gmcr_ps['population']
 ```

 And now let's plot these values.
-We can easily do that indicating which `column` we want to use from the dataFrame.
+We can easily do that by indicating which `column` we want to use from the dataFrame.

 ```python
 # Plot green areas access